knewyousir/WFI-session-3/readme.md

 ## Exercise

-The default entry point in package.json is `index.js` so, following that lead, create `index.js` in the root folder of our project:
+The default entry point in `package.json` is `index.js` so, following that lead, let's create `index.js` in the root folder of our project.

+`index.js`:

 ```js
 const express = require('express');